 Cryptic headlines generally don’t work in a B2B business blogging context.
 Make a promise instead.

 I normally start with a ‘working’ headline in mind which I came up with when first researching the topic.
 I’ll rarely keep that one in the final article.
-As I write the piece, I copy and paste any nice lines and paste them up top under the original headline.
+As I write the piece, I copy and paste any nice lines and add them up top under the original headline.
 By the end, I’ve got a list to choose from and I’ll probably add a couple more.
 Then I’ll test them out or ask for a second opinion.

-And don’t forget to include your SEO keyword!
+And don’t forget to include your SEO keyword.
 Not only is it good for SEO (of course), it also keeps the headline focused on the reason you’re writing the post in the first place.
 Keyword research mimics the queries of your audience, so you’ll be speaking in terms they understand.

 Here’s mine so you can see my process in this article.